rekren/NKcell_dysfunction_MM_Blood24/README.md

 ## Summary

 This repository contains the scripts yielding to the processed scRNAseq data of NK cells in Multiple Myeloma patients.
 The study utilizing this dataset is published in  the results in our [article](https://doi.org/10.1182/blood.2023023529).

 The processed data of 8 NK cell clusters determined in the MM patients and healthy donors were stored in [Zenodo](https://doi.org/10.5281/zenodo.13359147)
 ![Screenshot from 2024-08-22 13-56-34](https://github.com/user-attachments/assets/e01e16c4-1030-4a1e-858a-edab776095a1)

 Below structure of scripts are the step by step data curation and then investigation of NK cells in the downstream analysis.
+This repo is archived, active repo is migrated to [here](https://github.com/ImmuneAxisa/NKcell_dysfunction_MM_Blood24)

 ## Analysis diagram
 ![AnalysisDiagram](https://github.com/user-attachments/assets/28c07e18-66f0-408e-9213-465b946abfba)